-Of the 32 industry-leading, level 7 courses which Real Training runs for education professionals, all but one can be delivered fully online.
+Of the 30 industry-leading, level 7 courses that Real Training runs for education professionals, all but one can be delivered fully online.
 This is why our flexible learning model is perfect for learners in the UK or anywhere in the world.
 All you need is internet access and the desire to grow your skills and confidence in supporting your students.
-The course content is the same no matter where in the world you are based and you can rest assured that our highly qualified and experienced tutors will work closely with you to ensure that you get the most out of the course.
+The course content is the same no matter where in the world you are based and you can rest assured as international delegates that our highly qualified and experienced tutors will work closely with you to ensure that you get the most out of the course.

-Please check the individual course pages for information regarding eligibility.
+International delegates can check the individual course pages for information regarding eligibility.
 To complete one of our level 7 courses, you will need to hold an undergraduate degree.
-If your degree was accredited in a country outside of the UK, we may ask you to run your qualification through NARIC prior to booking, in order to confirm whether your qualifications are at an equivalent level to the requirements for the course.
-Please refer to the NARIC guidance document prior to booking.
+If your degree was accredited in a country outside of the UK, we may ask you to run your qualification through UK ENIC (previously NARIC) prior to booking, in order to confirm whether your qualifications are at an equivalent level to the requirements for the course.
+Please refer to the ENIC interactive guide prior to booking.

-If you prefer a blended approach with an element of face-to-face learning but are unable to easily travel back to the UK, we are currently working in partnership with a school in Dubai to offer a face-to-face Certification of Competence in Educational Testing (CCET).
+If you prefer a blended approach with an element of face-to-face learning but are unable to easily travel back to the UK, we are currently working in partnership with a growing number of international schools to offer face-to-face qualifications.

 If there is a course that you are interested in that is not listed above or you would like to put your school forward to become an international partner with Real Training, please email us for more information.

 If you have a large number of colleagues who are interested in training on a particular topic, please get in touch to discuss options or take a look at our bespoke training page for further information.